-You can constrain the gridded area (and hence the contours) to the area inside the convex hull of the data by choosing to blank the grid outside the convex hull of the data during the gridding process.
+You can constrain the gridded area (and hence the contours) to the area inside the convex hull of the data by choosing to assign a NoData value to the grid outside the convex hull of the data during the gridding process.
 You can use this option in the user interface and via automation in a script.

 SurferApp.GridData3(DataFile:=SurferApp.Path + "\samples\Demogrid.dat", BlankOutsideHull:=True, InflateHull:=-1, OutGrid:="c:\temp\Demo3.grd")